AlexMercedCoder/tutorialblog/content/blog/2026/2026-07-06-block-vs-object-storage-deep-dive.md

 ---
 title: "Block vs. Object Storage: A Deep Dive Into the Foundation of Modern Data, and How the Lakehouse Made the Slow Option Fast"
 date: "2026-07-06"
-description: "Deep dive into block vs object storage, how Apache Parquet, Apache Iceberg, and query engines turned object storage into the foundation of interactive analytics."
+description: "*By Alex Merced, Head of Developer Relations at Dremio* Here is one of the strangest and most consequential plot twists in the history of data infrastru."
 author: "Alex Merced"
 category: "Data Engineering"
 tags:
-  - storage
+  - object storage
   - block storage
-  - object storage
-  - S3
+  - data engineering
   - lakehouse
-  - Apache Iceberg
-  - Apache Parquet
 canonical: https://iceberglakehouse.com/posts/block-vs-object-storage-deep-dive/
 ---
 > **Cross-posted.** This article's canonical home is [iceberglakehouse.com](https://iceberglakehouse.com/posts/block-vs-object-storage-deep-dive/).

 *By Alex Merced, Head of Developer Relations at Dremio*

 Here is one of the strangest and most consequential plot twists in the history of data infrastructure: over the past decade, the analytics industry deliberately moved its data onto the slowest storage it could find, and got faster.